lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 My first input
 ==============

-..  container:: justify

 To run a simulation using LAMMPS, one needs to write a series of commands in an input script.
 For clarity, the input scripts written for this first tutorial will be divided into five categories which we are going to fill up one by one.

-..  container:: justify

 Create a folder, call it *my-first-input/*, and then create a blank text file in it called *input.lammps*.
 Copy the following lines in *input.lammps*, where a line starting with a hash symbol (#) is a comment ignored by LAMMPS:

 .. code-block:: lammps